 To test it, we put the cordless up against large amounts of both pet and human hair.
 We have tested this system in the past and had high expectations, and we weren’t disappointed.
 Shark has perfected this over the years, and we find it to be one of the best systems on the market for handling hair.

 The Shark Stratos Cordless was the first cordless vacuum to score a perfect 100 in our Carpet Deep Clean Test.

 Auto mode and battery life

 Shark claims a maximum of one hour of cleaning time before needing to charge its battery.
-That is in Eco mode, which is essentially a low-power setting.
+That is in Eco mode, which is the lowest setting.
 For comparison, the Dyson V12 cordless is rated at a slightly higher 63 minutes of cleaning time in its lowest setting.

 We tested the Stratos Cordless on its Max setting, where it was good for ten and a half minutes of cleaning.
 This provided more run time than the Dyson V12 delivered in our tests, at seven minutes and 45 seconds.

 A compact, simple, and easily visible LED screen reports what you’d want to know, such as the power setting currently in use and remaining battery life.
 Displays like this one are helpful and primarily found on high-end vacuums like this one.